yourwelcomematt/matt-obsidian-vault/Photography/Sharpness.md

 	- In general, start at 1/400 and move up from there
 	- The larger the subject is in the frame and the faster the subject moves through the frame, the faster the shutter speed you'll need (1/1000 and above)
 	- Use continuous autofocus (AF-C)
-		- AF-C will ensure that the selected point is continuously in focus

 It's super important that you take a few test shots and make the appropriate adjustments!